As usual, I always begin by thinking whenever I see failure in road

 Therefore, road infrastructures designed and constructed decades ago

-may not suffice the change now.
+may not suffice for the change now.
 We may need to revise the design criteria and

 management.